Mohammad Yunus (politician): Legacy

 On 13 May 2012, Yunus' great grandson.
-Mohammad Kashif Yunus, organized a conference titled "Mohammad Yunus: Hayat Wa Khidmat," which as attended by Mr. Nand Kishore Yadav, the Road Construction minister of Bihar government.
+Mohammad Kashif Yunus, organized a conference titled "Mohammad Yunus: Hayat Wa Khidmat," which was attended by Mr. Nand Kishore Yadav, the Road Construction minister of Bihar government.
 At the conference, the Chief Minister of Bihar, Mr. Nitish Kumar, announced the observation of an annual memorial of Yunus called "Rajkiya Samaroh" on May 4, Yunus' birthday.
-The first observation of the memorial took place on 4 May 2013.
+The first observation of the memorial took place on 4 May 2013 and has been in practice ever since.

+The last known 'Rajkiya Samaroh' was organised to commemorate Mohammad Yunus on May 4, 2023 at Sri Krishna Memorial Hall, Patna, Bihar.
+The attendees included the Chief minister of Bihar, Mr. Nitish Kumar and the Deputy Chief minister of Bihar, Tejaswi Yadav along with Mohammad Yunus' grand son Baber Yunus, great grand daughter, Huma Yunus, great grand sons named Yasar Yunus, Kashif Yunus, Ashhar Yunus and Shahzeb Yunus respectively.
+Additionally, his great-great grandchildren named Ferheen Yunus, Shahoon Yunus and Yashfa Yunus were in attendance as well for the ceremony.